elfudo3/pneumonia_xray_classifier/README.md

 Also the data splits between train, test, and validation is not correctly distributed so this had to be adjusted also.
 - Kaggle dataset split: *Train: 89.04%; Test: 10.65%; Validation: 0.31%* (PNEUMONIA: ~73%; NORMAL: ~27%)
 - Edited dataset split: *Train: 46.4%; Test 26.65; Validation: 26.6%* (PNEUMONIA: ~52%; NORMAL: ~48%)
-**The split should really be at least 70/15/15; That's my bad, plenty of Data Science for me to master.**

 **Accuracy**: ~98% on validation set. ~98% on test set.